lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 ## Security considerations

-### External shares backing
+### No unbacked stETH

+Invariant is enforced upon every mew stETH mint.

-External shares should be reasonably overcollaterized to accommodate locked external ether increase due to the positive stETH token rebase.
+For the already minted, external shares should stay reasonably overcollaterized to accommodate locked increase due to the historically-positive stETH token rebase.

-Overcollaterization has to be controlled with an additional ether reserve and its rate against the stETH minted.
+Overcollaterization is controlled with the appropriately chosen `RR` and `FRT` values to allow fine-grainted control:
+- block new minting requests when the `RR` threshold breached
+- allow force rebalance to be made by the protocol when the `FRT` threshold breached

 ### stETH redemptions risk